It’s Time to Prep Your Irrigation System for Winter Weather!

-Happy fall!
-Alongside Halloween costumes and holiday parties, your irrigation system should be at the top of your priority list.
+Happy fall, y’all!
+Alongside Halloween costumes and prepping for holiday parties, your irrigation system should be at the top of your priority list.
 Really!
 We are working on a tight schedule to get all systems done by Thanksgiving, so be patient and we will be in your area soon.
 In the meantime, here are some things you can do yourself to maintain the system during the winter weather.

 Deactivate Programs and Timers

 If your irrigation system, like most, is equipped with programmable timers and other settings, these will need to be deactivated for the duration of winter to avoid complications.
 How exactly you go about this may differ somewhat, depending on the model and age of your irrigation system.
 For most systems, simply placing it in the “off” mode setting will take care of things.